Behind the Mask (album): Recording

 Behind the Mask deviated from the ornate production found on earlier Fleetwood Mac albums in favor of adult-oriented rock.
 As noted by Nicks, the album was easier to record compared to their other work.
 "It's not that we didn't take as much time, it's more that the time that we did take was quality time.
-So it therefore did not seem to take nearly as long."
-She explained that the dynamics in the band were more positive due to the lack of serious arguments and disagreements and that the experience was the equivalent of "being in the greatest eighth grade class in school."
+So, it therefore did not seem to take nearly as long."
+She explained that the band's dynamics were more positive because there were few serious arguments or disagreements, and that the experience felt like "being in the greatest eighth-grade class in school."

+Commenting on the band's approach to recording the album, Christine McVie commented that Fleetwood Mac took a different approach to recording than when Buckingham was in the band.
+Whereas Buckingham often employed layered guitar overdubs on the band's records for their previous efforts, this method was instead supplanted with a greater use of sampling.
+In some instances, the band would sample the original demos into a Synclavier and re-record each segment of the demo until none of the original aspects of the song were present.
+Most of the Synclavier parts on the album were played by Stephen Croes, who would take keyboard parts played by Christine McVie and add further dimensions to her playing.
+McVie praised Croes for "being so good at imagining a feel" and said that the band ultimately used most of his contributions.
+She also identified a greater use of keyboards within the arrangements, which she believed afforded her greater latitude in informing the direction of the album.

-Several songs on Behind the Mask feature co-writers, both from members of Fleetwood Mac and outside members.
-Burnette and Vito set aside an afternoon to write "When the Sun Goes Down" and later recorded the song after the rest of the band expressed their willingness to complete it.
-"When It Comes to Love" stemmed from a collaboration with Burnette, Dennis Morgan and Simon Climie.
+Several songs on Behind the Mask feature co-writers from both Fleetwood Mac and outside members.
+Burnette and Vito set aside an afternoon to write "When the Sun Goes Down," and later recorded the song after the rest of the band expressed their willingness to complete it.
+"When It Comes to Love" stemmed from a collaboration with Burnette, Dennis Morgan, and Simon Climie.
 Burnette met Morgan in Los Angeles and later befriended Climie, who had also co-written the song "I Knew You Were Waiting (For Me)" with Morgan for Aretha Franklin and George Michael.
 Lindsey Buckingham stopped by the recording studio to play acoustic guitar on the title track, which was penned by Christine McVie.
 Vito said that he was not present at the recording studio when Buckingham overdubbed his guitar part; he attributed Buckingham's appearance on the album to Fleetwood's willingness to make amends with Buckingham.